Palas-GmbH/myatmosphere-client-nodered/src/node-red-myatmosphere/README.md

 ## Output

-**MyATMO Measurements** node emits the most recent measurement on initial connection and on every real-time update.
+**MyAtmosphere Measurements** node emits the most recent measurement on initial connection and on every real-time update.
 Message content:

 - **payload**: The exact data contract for the measurement can be found in the [MyAtmosphere API docs](https://my-atmosphere.cloud/measurements/network/api) and related section of the [API explorer](https://api.my-atmosphere.cloud/streams).
 - **device**: Device serial number.